 UserID will allow the association of events from various sources to the same user.
 Each time a new visitor enters your page, Piwik PRO assigns a cookie containing a random string of characters.
 The purpose of this cookie is for Piwik PRO to be able to recognize the same visitor whenever the website is visited again.
 However, instead of a random string, you can assign your visitors with your own human-friendly name (ex. visitor email).
-More about UserID.
+Learn more about the user ID here.
 In order to set UserID, use the setUserId method: